An official website of the United States government

 Footnotes |

 Establishment survey benchmarking is done each year to align employment estimates from the survey with employment counts derived primarily from the administrative file of employees covered by Unemployment Insurance (UI).
 All employers covered by UI laws are required to report employment and wage information to the appropriate state UI agency four times per year.
-About 97 percent of total nonfarm employment within the scope of the establishment survey is covered by UI.
-The UI data are obtained and edited by each state’s Labor Market Information agency.
+The UI data are obtained and edited by each state's Labor Market Information agency.
 They are tabulated and published through the BLS Quarterly Census of Employment and Wages (QCEW) program.
 Both the QCEW and CES categorize their data using the North American Industry Classification System (NAICS).
+About 97 percent of total nonfarm employment within the scope of the establishment survey is covered by UI and is available to the CES program via QCEW records.

 The total annual revision is the difference between the benchmark level for a given March and the published March sample-based employment estimate.
 The overall accuracy of the establishment survey is usually gauged by the size of the benchmark revision, which is often regarded as a proxy for total survey error.
-Typically, the total revision is equal to the benchmark revision, but in years with historical reconstructions, affected CES series are re-estimated prior to benchmarking.
+Typically, the total revision is equal to the benchmark revision—as is the case for this year's benchmark revision.
+However, in years with historical reconstructions, affected CES series are re-estimated prior to benchmarking.
 The benchmark revision, in these cases, is the difference between the benchmark level and the newly reconstructed sample-based estimate.
 The benchmark revision is the difference between two independently derived employment counts, each subject to its own error sources.

-In order to create a continuous time series between the new March benchmark level and historical sample-based data from the prior March benchmark level, employment estimates for the months between the most recent March benchmark and the previous year's benchmark are adjusted using a linear "wedge-back" procedure.
+To create a continuous time series between the new March benchmark level and historical sample-based data from the prior March benchmark level, employment estimates for the months between the most recent March benchmark and the previous year's benchmark are adjusted using a linear "wedge-back" procedure.
 This procedure assumes that the total estimation error accumulated at a steady rate since the last benchmark.
 For the 9 months following the March benchmark (also called the post-benchmark period), BLS applies previously derived over-the-month sample changes to the revised March level to get the revised estimates.
 New net birth-death model forecasts are also calculated and applied during post-benchmark estimation.
-More information on benchmarks in the CES program is available in the Benchmarks section of the CES Technical Notes and in the October 2017 Monthly Labor Review, "Benchmarking the Current Employment Statistics National Estimates."
+More information on benchmarks in the CES program is available in Benchmark in the Calculation section of the CES Handbook of Methods.

 CES Industry Code | CES Industry Title | As Revised | As Previously Published | Differences | |